phpMussel/phpMussel/_docs/readme.en.md

 #### 2.2 INSTALLING WITH COMPOSER

-[phpMussel is registered with Packagist](https://packagist.org/packages/phpmussel/phpmussel), and so, if you're familiar with Composer, you can use Composer to install phpMussel (you'll still need to prepare the configuration and hooks though; see "installing manually (for web servers)" steps 2 and 6).
+[phpMussel is registered with Packagist](https://packagist.org/packages/phpmussel/phpmussel), and so, if you're familiar with Composer, you can use Composer to install phpMussel (you'll still need to prepare the configuration, permissions, signatures and hooks though; see "installing manually (for web servers)" steps 2, 4, 5, and 6).

 `composer require phpmussel/phpmussel`